sschleemilch/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

   description: Windshield signals
 ```

-- Accept that a `branch Vehicle.Body.Windshield.Rear` will exist in the generated VSS representation,
+- Accept that a `branch Vehicle.Body.Windshield.Rear` will exist in the generated VSS representation.
-  use mechanisms outside VSS to ignore that branch
+  Use mechanisms outside VSS to ignore that branch.

 ### Recommendation: Features shared among instances